 Necessary aggregate base rock material will be obtained from a commercial sand and gravel operation, most likely in the Sacramento area.
 The construction contractor will select the specific supplier, based on suitability and pricing.
-Approximately 13,350 highway truck trips will be needed to bring the levee fill to the site from the borrow area.
-Approximately 650 highway truck trips will be needed to bring the aggregate and asphalt material to the site from the supplier.
-Approximately 400 truckloads will be needed to bring other permanent materials to the site, such as geotextile fabric, erosion control materials, piping, and ancillary equipment.
-In addition, approximately 12,100 highway truck loads will be required to dispose of surplus material from levee excavation (if hauled offsite), and 200 highway truckloads may be needed to carry demolition debris, construction debris, and other materials to a suitable landfill.
+Approximately 1,000 highway truck trips will be needed to bring the levee fill to the site from the borrow area.
+Up to 500 truckloads will be needed to bring dry bentonite, aggregate and asphalt, and other permanent materials such as geotextile fabric, erosion control materials, piping, and ancillary equipment to the site.
+In addition, approximately 1,000 highway truck loads will be required to dispose of surplus material from levee excavation (if hauled offsite), and 50 highway truckloads may be needed to carry demolition debris, construction debris, and other materials to a suitable landfill.
+The primary construction corridor will include the existing levee corridor and local City and residential roads.
+Within the construction areas, the main sources of construction traffic will be hauling levee degrade material to and from a local staging area, installing the slurry cutoff walls, transporting material for the slurry cutoff walls (including borrow from borrow site), and transporting borrow material for levee embankment reconstruction.